JJguri/cv/content/modelling/project-7/index.md

 - Identifiy optimal variety placement for novel and existing crop varieties, so they can be effectively distributed to farmers

 One of the main objectives of this project is to create a scenario analysis tool able to identify the best genotype for a given environment and crop management (based on end-user needs specified in previous section).
-To do that, we were working on the development of a 1- rigorous model calibration and 2- scenario analysis tool (Fig. 1).
-The general approach presented below was generated after several discussions between Regrow and UNL.
-The University of Lincoln contributed to the development of both the model calibration and the scenario analysis tool.
+To do that, we are working on the development of a 1- rigorous model calibration for phenology and grain yield and 2- scenario analysis tool which will be available through API and map visualisation.

+End users will be able to select specific crop management (N rate, sowing date, etc.) for a particular latitude/longitude combination and the Niche scenario tool will identify the best genotype cluster (high yield and  low inter-annual variability) for that given environment * crop management combination.
+The system also will generate information about which hybrids were part of the best genotypic cluster and the main factors driving the yield for the selected scenario.

 _**Schematic representation of the Niche Tool including why it was created and processes involved in its development, model calibration, scenario analysis tool, outputs and main uses.**_